SkillsFundingAgency/dfc-api-lmi-transformation/README.md

 # dfc-api-lmi-transformation
 ## Introduction

-This function app is used to retrieve LMI data from the Graph database using the Content API.
+This function app is used to retrieve LMI data from the LMI Import cache.
 This function app collates the LMI data and transforms it into job-group oriented data which is then stored in a local Cosmos cache.

 ## Getting Started